How to Ask for Directions in Chinese: Everything You Need to Find Your Way

-In this blog post, you’ll learn new words for places to go, grammar structures you need to master and how to ask for, give and talk about directions in Chinese.
+In this blog post, you’ll learn new words for places to go, basic phrases you need to master and how to ask for, give and talk about directions in Chinese.

 Let’s get a move on!